Deep Learning Methods for Calibrated Photometric Stereo and Beyond: Categorization by Input Processing

 \subsection{All-pixel methods}

-Different from per-pixel methods separately handling each pixel in observations, all-pixel methods keep all the pixels together.
-All-pixel methods can explore intra-image intensity variations across a whole input image but pay less attention to inter-image shading variations under different illuminations.
-The original all-pixel method was proposed in PS-FCN \cite{chen2018ps}, implemented by a max-pooling layer, which works on the channel dimension to fuse an arbitrary number of features, \emph{i.e.}, each position on the fused feature is the maximum value of all input features at that position.
-Therefore, the method can make a convolutional network to handle the fused feature from an arbitrary number of inputs.
-The max-pooling layer is inspired by aggregating multi-image information in computer vision tasks \cite{wiles2017silnet,hartmann2017learned}.
-Compared with the variable input method RNN \cite{graves2013speech}, the adopted max-pooling operation, as an order-agnostic method, is not sensitive to the light order of the input.
-The all-pixel max-pooling operation is also effective for photometric stereo.
-First, it can handle an arbitrary number and order-free input images.
-Second, the features of the whole image contain local context information, which benefits the estimation of surface normals.
-Third, the patch-based input makes the training process faster than per-pixel methods.
-Fourth, all-pixel methods separately handle the input images and light directions (as extra information).
-Therefore, these models can predict photometric stereo with unknown illuminations (uncalibrated photometric stereo).
+In contrast to per-pixel methods, which analyze each pixel individually in observations, all-pixel methods keep all the pixels together.
+All-pixel methods have the advantage of exploring intra-image intensity variations across an entire input image.
+The original all-pixel method was introduced in PS-FCN \cite{chen2018ps} through the use of a max-pooling layer, which operated in the channel dimension and fused features from an arbitrary number of inputs.
+At each position in the fused feature, the value was determined as the maximum among all the input features at that position.
+Consequently, this method allowed a convolutional network to work with features from any number of inputs.
+The max-pooling layer was inspired by aggregating multi-image information in other computer vision tasks \cite{wiles2017silnet,hartmann2017learned}.
+Compared to variable input methods like RNN \cite{graves2013speech}, the adopted max-pooling operation was order-agnostic, meaning it was not sensitive to the order in which the input images were provided.
+This attribute made it particularly suitable for photometric stereo.
+The all-pixel max-pooling operation offers several advantages.
+Firstly, it can handle an arbitrary number of input images without being affected by their order.
+Secondly, the use of whole image features includes valuable local context information, which enhances surface normals estimation.
+Thirdly, the patch-based input accelerates the training process compared to per-pixel methods.
+Lastly, all-pixel methods handle the input images and lighting directions (as extra information) separately, making them capable of predicting photometric stereo under unknown illuminations (uncalibrated photometric stereo).